Back to Archive

 The Strategy Behind It

-Red Bull's brand equity was always about transcendence — 'gives you wings' is an abstraction about going beyond limits.
-Stratos was that abstraction made physical.
-The campaign wasn't an advertisement; it was a demonstration.
-A $50M demonstration that billions watched for free.
+Red Bull's brand equity was always about transcendence — 'gives you wings' is an abstraction about going beyond human limits.
+Stratos was that abstraction made physically real.
+The campaign wasn't an advertisement; it was a proof of concept.
+A $50M proof of concept that billions watched for free, in real time, because the outcome was genuinely uncertain.
+Nobody knew if Baumgartner would survive.
+That uncertainty was the hook no paid media could replicate.

 04